HEATLabs/HEAT-Labs-Configurator/README.md

 ## License

 Distributed under the GNU GPL-3.0 License.
 See the [LICENSE](LICENSE) file for full details.
-PCWStats is free and open-source for community use and collaboration.
+HEAT Labs is free and open-source for community use and collaboration.